-BETHANY WILLIAMS is an emerging curator based in Birmingham, UK.
+BETHANY WILLIAMS is an emerging curator from Walsall, based in Birmingham, UK.
 She is currently Exhibitions Assistant at Wolverhampton Art Gallery.

 First-class dissertation, "#InfinitySelfies: A Social Approach to the Art Selfie", examines the selfie obsession surrounding Yayoi Kusama's Infinity Mirror rooms.
 It addresses the motivations of such selfies from a cultural theoretical perspective, in particular in context to Guy Debord's Society is the Spectacle, highlighting late-stage capitalism, consumerism, our image-obsessed contemporary culture and the perceived elitist aesthetics of fine art amongst its various influences.

 CURRENT RESEARCH INTERESTS